cloudurable/kafka-training/java/lab6.1/README.md

 A consumer is a type of Kafka client that consumes records from Kafka cluster.
 The Kafka *Consumer* automatically handles Kafka broker failure, adapt as topic partitions leadership moves in Kafka cluster.
-The consumer works with Kafka broker to form consumers groups and load balance consumers.
+The consumer works with Kafka broker to form consumer groups and load balance consumers.
-The consumer maintains connections to Kafka brokers in cluster.
+The consumer maintains connections to Kafka brokers in the cluster.
 The consumer must be closed to not leak resources.
 The Kafka client API for Consumers are ***NOT*** thread-safe.